datarefuge/workflow/docs/advance-work.md

 - Read through the entire workflow documentation
 - Sign up for the datarefuge slack and make sure there's a channel for your event
 - Define your teams.
-They are usually: Seeders/Sorters, Researchers, Harvesters, Checkers, Baggers, and Describers.
+They are usually: Seeders, Researchers, Harvesters, Checkers, Baggers, and Describers.
 Although in some cases, some of the roles can be conflated
     - In particular, we recommend that Researchers and Harvesters work very closely with each other, for instance in pairs or in small groups.
 In some cases, a single person might be both a Researcher and a Harvester.
     - Each team should have team leaders, aka "guides".
 - The event organizers and team leaders should schedule a call with DataRefuge to go over the process.
-- The event organizers and team leaders for the Seeders and Sorters should also check in with EDGI folks for info about how to make sure that you're seeding and sorting effectively.
+- The event organizers and team leaders for the Seeders should also check in with EDGI folks for info about how to make sure that you're seeding and sorting effectively.

 **Note that the Describers role is being redeveloped at the moment, so it is currently not enabled.**

 ## Primer and sub-primer documents

 - Make sure your event has its designated primer and sub-primer documents
-- Those are documents that will inform the work of the Seeders/Sorters at your event.
+- Those are documents that will inform the work of the Seeders at your event.
 They will tell them which website or website sections they should be focusing on for URL discovery.
 - An EDGI coordinator will setup these documents for you.

 ## Archivers app